 '''

 function middleware(req, res, next){

 if(req.params.q == '1') {

 next()

 } else {

 if(req.params.q2 == '1') {

 next()

 }

 }

+//if no 'q' or 'q2' parameters are sent, or if they don't have the right values, then this middleware is breaking the serial flow and no response is ever getting back to the client.

 }

 '''

-Looking at Listing 10-4 we can infer that if no "q" or "q2" parameters are sent, or if they don't have the right values, then this middleware function is breaking the serial flow and no response is ever getting back to the client.

 There is another type of middleware used on the project: Mongoose middleware, which are the hooks you can attach to models to be executed before or after a set of specific actions.
-Our particular case used a post-save hook on the clientreview model, see Listing 10-5 for an example.
+Our particular case used a post save hook on the clientreview model: